Interlocking Brick Machine

 First, you need to provide your plant with aggregates like sand, stone dust, sawdust, cement, additives, and water.

 Pallets should be supplied for the machine too.
-Pallet sizes differ with the size and the capacity of the interlocking brick machine.
-The number of pallets you need is also related to the capacity of your hollow block machine and the hours that you are operating the machine.
+Pallet sizes differ with the size and capacity of the interlocking brick machine.
+The number of pallets you need is also related to the capacity of your machine and the hours that you are operating the machine.

 Normally you need a minimum of 1000 pallets for your plant if you are working an eight-hour shift daily.